sumcoinlabs/sumcoinj.org/working-with-transactions.md

 ### Understanding difficulty and confidence

 The most common reason you are interested in confidence is you wish to measure the risk of losing money that was sent to you, for example, to delay dispatching of goods or provision of services.
-The Bitcoin community uses a rule of thumb of zero confirmations for things that aren't of much value like MP3s or ebooks, one or two blocks for things (10-20 minutes) for things that stand a risk of a double spend attack, or 6 blocks (an hour) for where rock solid certainty is required, like with currency exchanges.
+The Sumcoin community uses a rule of thumb of zero confirmations for things that aren't of much value like MP3s or ebooks, one or two blocks for things (10-20 minutes) for things that stand a risk of a double spend attack, or 6 blocks (an hour) for where rock solid certainty is required, like with currency exchanges.

 In practice, reports of merchants suffering double-spend fraud are rare so this discussion is somewhat theoretical.